 U.S. Radio Feature Performances

-We define a “radio feature performance” of a popular song as one that’s at least 60 seconds long and is the only sound broadcast during the performance.
+BMI considers a radio feature performance of a popular song to be one that lasts 60 seconds or more and is the sole sound broadcast at the time of the performance.

-Every work, even those written for films and the theater, may be eligible for up to three different quarterly royalty payment parts.
-They are called the Current Activity Payment, the Hit Song Bonus and the Standards Bonus.
+Under the BMI radio payment system, each feature work, including those written for films and the theater, can become eligible for up to three distinct royalty payment components each quarter.
+They are called the CURRENT ACTIVITY PAYMENT, the HIT SONG BONUS and the STANDARDS BONUS.

 The Current Activity Payment